-Do not place any objects on the cover, otherwise they could endanger the car's occupants, e.g. in the case of braking or sudden swerving. ◀
+Do not place any objects on the cover; otherwise, they could endanger the car's occupants, e.g. in the case of braking or sudden swerving, or they may damage the cover.

-The luggage compartment cover can be locked in intermediate positions 1 to 3.
+The cargo bay cover can be locked in intermediate positions 1 to 3.